checkly/docs.checklyhq.com/site/content/docs/alerting/_index.md

 - Get an alert after 5 minutes of failures.
 - Get one or more reminders after a failure is triggered.

-Configuration is really simple.
-Just remember that you can configure your alert settings at three levels:
+Your alert notifications can be configured at three levels:

 1. **Account** level: This is the default level and applies to all of your check unless you override these settings at the check level.